 [Rule 29 amended in Gazette 9 Nov 1973 p.
 4165.]

-4 — Prohibition
+Division 4 — Prohibition

+[Heading inserted in Gazette 21 Feb 2007 p.
+560.]

 30. Pleadings in Prohibition

 The Court may in any case, instead of directing the issue of a writ of Prohibition, direct the applicant to deliver to the opposite party a statement of claim setting forth the facts upon which his claim to the writ is founded, and thereupon the same proceedings shall be had and taken in all respects as in an action.